duniapay/fiatconnect-worker/README.md

 yarn lint
 ```

-VSCode users should add this to their workspace settings to integrate JS/TS linting in general:
+VSCode Users should add this to their workspace settings to integrate JS/TS Linting in general:

 ```json
   "eslint.validate": [